nicolaskruchten/pivottable/ReadMe.md

 ## I have a question, how can I get in touch?

 Please first check the [Frequently Asked Questions](https://github.com/nicolaskruchten/pivottable/wiki/Frequently-Asked-Questions) and if you can't find what you're looking for there, or in the [wiki](https://github.com/nicolaskruchten/pivottable/wiki), then please [create a GitHub Issue](https://github.com/nicolaskruchten/pivottable/issues/new).
+When creating an issue, please try to provide a replicable test case so that others can more easily help you.

 ##Copyright & Licence (MIT License)